dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/parameters/paymentSource.md

-Information regarding the payment source type.
+Information about the payment source type.